Best Energy Calculators 2026

 Why Full-Spectrum Coverage Matters

 Energy decisions are interconnected.
 Solar savings depend on electricity costs.
 EV savings depend on charging costs.
 Heat pump savings depend on local energy prices.
-JouleIO is the only free platform that covers the entire energy spectrum — solar, electricity, EV, wind, carbon footprint, and home electrification — letting you model holistic energy decisions instead of evaluating each technology in isolation.
+JouleIO covers the major household energy categories in one free platform — solar, electricity, EV, wind, carbon footprint, and home electrification — letting you model holistic energy decisions instead of evaluating each technology in isolation.

 Address-Based vs. Parameter-Based Calculators